 Patient Counseling Documentation

 Section 1927(g)(2)(ii)(I) of OBRA ‘90 requires that the pharmacist offer to discuss with each Medicaid recipient or a caregiver, in person whenever practicable, or by toll-free telephone for long distance calls, matters which, in his/her professional judgment, the pharmacist deems significant.
 Such counseling is subject to standards for counseling in accordance with the Louisiana Board of Pharmacy Regulations at LAC, 46:LIII, §517.
 Such counseling is to be provided unless refused by the recipient or caregiver.
-Effective May 1, 20l6, the Pharmacy Program will require counseling documentation for all prescriptions reimbursed by Louisiana Medicaid.
+The Pharmacy Program will require counseling documentation for all prescriptions reimbursed by Louisiana Medicaid.
 According to the patient counseling standards in the OBRA’90, patient counseling begins with, and focuses on providing information related to the immediately prescribed drug.
 The only documentation required is a “yes” or “no” checked on the form next to the patient’s signature to indicate whether he or she accepted the offer to provide this information.
 Counseling records must be retained in the pharmacy for five years from the date of payment and must be readily retrievable upon audit.

-NOTE: Refer to Section 37.16 of this manual chapter for detailed information.
+NOTE: Refer to Section 37.5.12 of this manual chapter for detailed information.